RKPYI/rantale/README.md

-This is a [Next.js](https://nextjs.org) project for Ranovel, a novel reading platform built with modern React patterns and shadcn/ui components.
+This is a [Next.js](https://nextjs.org) project for Rantale, a novel reading platform built with modern React patterns and shadcn/ui components.

 ## 🚀 Getting Started